discord-gophers/dr-docso/README.md

-# Discodoc
+# Dr-Docso

 A Go documentation bot for Discord, written with [hhhapz/doc](https://github.com/hhhapz/doc).

 ---

-Discodoc is written in Go, and uses slash commands to query Go documentation with a single command (`/docs query:strings.split`).
+Dr-Docso is written in Go, and uses slash commands to query Go documentation with a single command (`/docs query:strings.split`).

 The bot will display minimal content, and allow users to view expanded